 Perhaps hoping to stand out among conspiracy theorists, Lebanese television presenter Tony Khalife decided to go ahead and fake a beheading on Feb.
 10, 2015, for satellite channel Al Kahera Wal Nas, just to prove that beheadings can be faked.
-Khalife has said that he believes that ISIL brutally kills people all the time, “I can tell the nationality of a person from their appearance.” but that he finds the most recent videos, especially those documenting the murders of James Foley and other Westerners, to have been tampered with.
+Khalife has said that he believes that ISIL brutally kills people all the time, but that he finds the most recent videos, especially those documenting the murders of James Foley and other Westerners, to have been tampered with.
 Strengthening his doubts are Western-media broadcast interviews with the families of ISIL victims, who appear too calm for Khalife’s taste, “like their children were still alive.”

 Egyptian television channel El-Mehwar TV, on the other hand, interviewed Ahmed Samara, a hacker with a soul patch who claimed to have hacked an ISIL forum and server.
 Samara told viewers on Feb.
 20, 2015, that he had watched the unedited version of ISIL’s Feb.
 15, beheadings of 21 Coptic Christians in Libya, and saw an “un-ISIL-like woman” on a crane and an American-looking film crew.
 “I can tell the nationality (of a person) from their appearance” he explained.